 2.2 All regular sharing of information to the same source should be governed by a data sharing agreement which sets out the protocols for:

-What data is to be shared
+- what data is to be shared and for what purpose,

-Benefits and risks of sharing
+- benefits and risks of sharing,

-Information lifecycle (retention and disposal)
+- information lifecycle (retention and disposal),

-Responsibilities and liabilities in the event of information security incidents
+- responsibilities and liabilities in the event of information security incidents,

-Appropriate audit trails and governance
+- appropriate audit trails and governance'

-Appropriate ID and background checks (where applicable)
+- appropriate ID and background checks (where applicable).